dganbold/raspicam_node/README.md

 ROS node for mipi camera module of the Raspberry Pi.

 ## 1. Prerequisites
-First of all, you will need to connect the Camera Module to the Raspberry Pi's camera port.
+First of all, you will need to connect the Camera Module to the Raspberry Pi's camera port and enable it.

 https://www.raspberrypi.org/documentation/usage/camera/